Anegada - The Drowned Island"

 This is the only major coral island within the British Virgin Islands.
-Anegada features fabulous beaches, an immense barrier reef, salt ponds, flamingos, rock iguanas, spectacular sunsets, and great lobster dinners!
-Known as the "drowned island", Anegada's highest elevation is only 28' above sea level.
-(See photos below)
+Anegada features fabulous beaches, an immense barrier reef, salt ponds, flamingos, rock iguanas, incredible sunsets, and great lobster dinners!
+Known as the "drowned island ", as the highest elevation is only 28' above sea level.

-This Island can be divided into 6 different sections:
+Anegada can be divided into 6 very distinct and diverse areas:

-2) Beaches: The north shore offers miles of beautiful, uninterrupted beach, an incredible barrier reef with views of the Atlantic Ocean.
+Beaches: The north shore offers miles and miles of beautiful, uninterrupted beach and an incredible barrier reef with views of the wide open Atlantic Ocean.
 It is sparsely dotted with uniquely charming BVI beach bars and restaurants including Cow Wreck Beach Bar and Grill, Flash of Beauty at Loblolly Bay East, and Big Bamboo Restaurant also on Loblolly Beach.
 Each offers fresh seafood (including fresh lobster and conch) as well as great island refreshments!
-These beaches are also a major attraction for surfing and kite boarding enthusiasts.
+These beaches have become a major attraction for surfing and kite boarding enthusiasts.

-3) Salt Ponds: Much of this island's interior is made up of salt ponds, the largest of which is the Flamingo Pond seen in the picture below.
+Salt Ponds: Much of this island's interior is made up of salt ponds, the largest of which is the Flamingo Pond, seen in the picture below.
 Not surprisingly and as the name would indicate, you'll find a relatively good sized flock of flamingos here.